wolframarnold/chromotype/doc/assets.md

 If duplicate files are found, those `file://` URIs will point to the same asset.

 If an iPhoto library is imported, for example, the "original" or "master" version, as well as a "modified" or "preview" version of a photo will point to the same asset.
+The modified asset will be shown by default.

-## What's a "content fingerprint"?
+## What's a "fingerprint"?

-It's a hash of an aspect of a file, like:
+It's a short string representation of an aspect of a file, like:

 * the SHA of the asset's contents or

-* the SHA of a select set of EXIF header contents
+* the SHA of a select set of parsed EXIF header contents

 # Use cases